mura-orz/xcp1/README.md

 ### A.3 Lexical conventions

 - n-char: one of
-  - any member of the translation character set except the u+007d right curly bracket or new-line
+  - any member of the translation character set except the U+007D RIGHT CURLY BRACKET or new-line character
-  - character
 - n-char-sequence:
   - n-char
   - n-char-sequence n-char